What Do You Want to Learn Today?

 What is “reschooling”?

-No, it’s a project of my own creation.
+No, it’s a project that I started on my own.

 Why did you go back to your old schools?

-A friend of mine describes my approach as an example of “The Slingshot Effect” — pulling back a bit in order to spring forward.
+A friend describes my approach as “The Slingshot Effect” — pulling back a bit in order to spring forward.
+I wanted a fresh start in life, and because school was the place where I got off track in the first place, a school “do-over” made sense.

-My immediate goal in going back to my schools was to trigger emotionally charged memories of my education, in order to understand and move beyond them.
-I had regrets over the way I approached school, in large part because of the competitive structure that pushed kids to achieve, and they left emotional baggage that continued to influence my adult life.
-I wanted to make peace with my educational past so that I took charge of the way it influenced my future.
+My immediate goal in going back to my schools was to trigger emotionally charged memories of my education, so I could understand them and move beyond them.
+I had regrets over the way I approached school, in large part because of the competitive structure that pushed me to achieve.
+Those regrets left me with a lot of emotional baggage that continued to influence my adult life.
+I wanted to make peace with my educational past so that I could control the way it influenced my future.

 What did you do at the schools?

-I began by volunteering as a classroom aide in the early grades, but I soon decided to take advantage of the rare opportunity to learn alongside the kids experientially.
+In the early grades, I began by volunteering as a classroom aide, but I soon decided to take advantage of the rare opportunity to learn alongside the kids experientially.
 I found that being “just one of the kids” brought back my own school memories more effectively than volunteering as a grown-up.
 As much as possible, I did what the kids did.
 In the lower grades, I practiced handwriting, illustrated stories, or played games on the blacktop at recess.
 I did, however, take copious notes on what my adult mind observed.

 In college, I sat in on classes taught by my old professors in Philosophy, Psychology, and Classics.
 I participated as I was inspired and called on.